paulcsmith/up/README.md

 # `up <any command>` will default to running in this container
 main_container: app
 # Running `up` will automatically rebuild the image if these conditions are met
-rebuild_when:
-  files_changed:
+rebuild_when_changed:
   - shard.yml
   - shard.lock
   - Dockerfile
   - docker/*
   - docker-compose.yml
   - package.json
 # You can add additional compose commands here
 docker_compose_command: docker-compose
 # Add shortcuts for `up` commands`